 In this context, the term “other documents” means any document not covered by those specified (i.e., statements, press releases, requests for proposals, and bid solicitations) that describes programs or projects that are funded in whole or in part with Federal funds.
 This would include brochures disseminated by the VR agencies that describe the various services offered, brochures describing eligibility criteria for the VR program, or any other brochures, pamphlets, or documents that provide information about the VR program to VR applicants and consumers and the public, or technical assistance to businesses.
 All such documents must satisfy the requirements set forth in Attachment 11 to the VR GAN regardless of whether they are disseminated in print or video format or electronically (including websites, webinars, and other electronic formats).

-Generally speaking, Uniform Guidance at 2 C.F.R. § 200.467 indicates that costs of selling and marketing any products or services of the non-Federal entity (unless allowed under § 200.421) are unallowable, except as direct costs, with prior approval by the Federal awarding agency when necessary for the performance of the Federal award.
+Generally speaking, Uniform Guidance at 2 C.F.R. § 200.467 indicates that costs of selling and marketing any products or services of the recipient are unallowable unless they are allowed under § 200.421 and are necessary to meet the requirements of the Federal award.
 The provision of information about the VR program, technical assistance, and support services is separate and distinct from certain advertising and public relations costs identified in Uniform Guidance and governed by 2 C.F.R. § 200.421.
 The provision of information about the VR program is focused on the provision of factual information about the VR program, such as the services it provides and the individuals it serves.

 The information provided above is consistent with the Department’s interpretation of the Uniform Guidance requirements at 2 C.F.R. § 200.421(e)(3) and is applicable to all of RSA’s grant awards.